 "Kick" the Bucket...

-Today's Notable Quote: "Can you believe what they're doing with that refillable popcorn bucket?" - Overheard in the concession line at the local Carmike Theater this past weekend.
+Today's Notable Quote: "Can you believe what they're doing with that refillable popcorn bucket?" - Overheard in the concession line at the local Carmike Theater (tweet @CarmikeCinemas) this past weekend.

-Buy a "refillable" plastic popcorn bucket for only $8.00 - and get 50-cent refills on each return visit to the theater during the coming year!
+Buy a "refillable" plastic popcorn bucket for only $17.50 - and get $3.50 refills on each return visit to the theater during the coming year!

 As a student of human nature and safe food handling practices, I have learned a few facts that cause me to look at the bucket offering with something less than full-out enthusiasm.
 In the interest of the public health and welfare, I will share a few of my observations and a possible solution to the bucket dilemma.

-Are the service clerks behind the counter taking the steps necessary to provide clean, safe, contaminant-free popcorn to each patron(washing their hands, wearing disposable gloves, etc.)?
+Do the clerks behind the counter "DIP" the bucket into the popcorn bin...or do they take the steps necessary to provide clean, safe, contaminant-free popcorn to each patron(keeping buckets out of the holding bin, washing their hands, wearing disposable gloves, etc.)?

 I could go on and on, but won't, in the interest of your ability to enjoy lunch or dinner.